"It's easy to blow but difficult to sustain": ID Cabasa advises young singers

 "We are trying to package what can sustain Nigerian music so that 10 years down the line, when the likes of Burna Boy, Wizkid and Davido start to slow down, there is a new wave of talents to carry on from where they stopped."

-The Kennis Music boss also revealed that the talent hunt would focus on certain demographics because the project's aim is all about the future of Afrobeat.
+The Kennis Music boss also revealed that the talent hunt would focus on certain demographics because the project's aim is all about the future of Afrobeats.
 He said:

 "To sustain Afrobeat we need to pick young talents from their teens and early 20s, we will drill them, mould them, inculcate discipline and teach them how to navigate the industry.
 The likes of Wizkid, Davido Burna Boy started as teenagers too"